 - Liverpool Action Group (LAG). ( Founding Member)

-I also attend most Independent Hearing Assessment Panels (IHAP) also called Local Planning Panels (LPP) since 2018 and Joint Regional Planning Panel (JRPP) now referred to as the “Sydney Western City Planning Panel” (SWCPP) since 2018, both as a member and as a Councillor representing the community.
+I also attend most Independent Hearing Assessment Panels (IHAP) also called Local Planning Panels (LPP) and Joint Regional Planning Panel (JRPP) now referred to as the “Sydney Western City Planning Panel” (SWCPP), both as a member and as a Councillor representing the community.
 When I am not the assessing member of the panel, I often speak on behalf of residents and community groups dealing with sensitive community issues.
 (Cemeteries, sex shops, brothels, VET Clinics, traffic problems, noise, air, light and sewer pollution, road maintenance, illegal dumping, unfair fines, rates and planning restriction issues, are some of these).

 As a Councillor I attend every possible briefing and information session dealing with Council business prior to the General Council Meeting.
 Included are budget briefing sessions and extraordinary information sessions dealing with Local Government matters, these amount to around 150 meetings each year.
 I also attend to numerous ratepayer and resident issues.
 These are dealt with via email, phone calls and personal attendance at homes, businesses and recreational areas.
 In short, the work of a Councillor is extremely time consuming and far more than the 20 hours average, assumed to be the norm as per Local Government Department recommendations.

 Overall, I have accumulated considerable knowledge about Council, its operations and effects on ratepayers and residents.
 That knowledge will allow me to make more informed decisions when evaluating issues that come before Council.